javad-zobeidi/zarinpal/README.md

  PaymentRequest _paymentRequest = PaymentRequest()
   ..setIsSandBox(true) // if your application is in developer mode, then set the sandBox as True otherwise set sandBox as false
     ..setMerchantID("Zarinpal MerchantID")
-    ..setAmount("integar Amount")
-    ..setCallbackURL("Verfication Url callbacl") //The callback can be an android scheme or a website URL, you and can pass any data with The callback for both scheme and  URL
+    ..setCallbackURL("Verfication Url callbacl"); //The callback can be an android scheme or a website URL, you and can pass any data with The callback for both scheme and  URL
-    ..setDescription("Payment Description");

-// For scheme you can use uni_links dart Package

 String _paymentUrl = null;

+_paymentRequest.setAmount("integar Amount");
+_paymentRequest.setDescription("Payment Description");
 // Call Start payment ZarinPal().startPayment(_paymentRequest, (int status, String paymentGatewayUri){
      if(status == 100)
          _paymentUrl  = paymentGatewayUri;  // launch URL in browser
 });

-// Vefrication Payment
-// if you set the scheme in your application, You can get the Status and Authority from scheme callback
-// if your callback is a website URL like htt://mydomain.com you don't need verificationPayment function

 ZarinPal().verificationPayment("Status", "Authority Call back", _paymentRequest, (isPaymentSuccess,refID, paymentRequest){
      if(isPaymentSuccess){